 Flashpack provide travel experiences for anything from dinners, and one day to two week trips.
 They are on the expensive side but the company is well equipped, providing small group travel experiences to incredible locations.

-Flashpack are well organised and cater specifically to those no longer happy with the hostel budget backpacking chaos, and are keen to meet new people.
+Flashpack is well organized and caters specifically to those no longer happy with the hostel budget backpacking chaos, and are keen to meet new people.

 A trip of theirs I took in Italy included bike riding, visiting wineries (it was set north of Venice!), good hotel accom, continental breakfasts and alot of laughs.
 Always expanding, this site is worth adding to your list.

 The Urban List is fantastic website for all cities of Australia and New Zealand.
 Search through a jam packed list of things to do and unique & fun travel ideas in each city.

 Some of the Urban List’s popular articles include Best Op Shops, Best Yum Cha, Best Pastry- you name it, to out of town cinemas, markets, and brewery festivals.

-Travelettes is website for females, and is a global hub for travel writers.
-Contributors locations range from the UK, France, Vienna, the U.S, and Berlin.
+Travelettes is a website for females and is a global hub for travel writers.
+Contributors’ locations range from the UK, France, Vienna, the U.S, and Berlin.

 Since 2009 the website is a collection of travel stories from all corners of the world.

 The Travelettes’ goal is to “inspire, inform and motivate young women to travel more”.
 Search by city and you’ll find the best articles on ‘Nature breaks’, ‘Top Breakfast spots’ and ‘Beaches off The Beaten Track’.

-Alternatively, if you’d rather pick up an old fashioned book-in-print, Lonely Planet continue to provide up to date information for travelling Australia.
+Alternatively, if you’d rather pick up an old fashioned book-in-print, Lonely Planet continues to provide up to date information for travelling Australia.
 Check the below for the best tips on Australian road trips.